glynawe/Vanilla/kete.md

     MathOp = "+" | "-" | "*" | "/" | "%"

 The expression is evaluated then its value is assigned to the designator.

-The designator must have the same type as the expression.
+#### Assignment compatibility

+- A designator may be assigned a value of an *equivalent type*.

+- An array designator may be assigned a shorter array if the arrays' element types are equivalent.
+The remaining elements are assigned *default values*.
+Either array may be an open array.

+- A record designator may be assigned a value whose type is an *extension* of the designator's type.

 The `++`, `--`, `+=` etc. operators have the same meaning as in C, but may only be used as statements.

-Structures of the same type and arrays of the same type and length may be assigned to each other.

 ### If Statements